yogyata19/noREADME/README.md

-# this is my forst project
+# this is my first project
 # this is a sample project to learn git and github